 Since they have greater voltage requirements, you may need to have a qualified install upgraded breakers and thicker gauge wiring to handle an increase in power.

-- How many amps do you need for a tankless water heater?
+How many amps do you need?

-- What size breaker do I need for a tankless water heater?
+What size breaker do I need?

 Condensing vs Non-condensing